 Websites in the Energy.gov Drupal CMS are required to create summary text for the Energy.gov search engine.

 For each page, create a unique, meaningful description of the page's content in the CMS summary text field.
 It should not be longer than 150 characters.
-If the first sentence describes the page content and contains 150 characters, use that in the CMS summary text field.
+If the first sentence describes the page content and contains no more than 150 characters, use that in the CMS summary text field.

 The Energy.gov search engine displays 150 characters from the CMS summary text field in search results.
 Commercial search engines such as Google, Bing, and Yahoo may also display the meta description from the CMS summary text field in search results.